10 Reasons Why You Should Learn to Code

 Do You Have a Genuine Interest in Learning to Code?

-You clearly can see that becoming a software developer can offer high pay, job security and job flexibility.
-The only way to become a software developer is to learn to code, and learning to code can truly can change your life.
+You clearly can see that becoming a software developer can offer high pay, job security, and job flexibility.
+The only way to become a software developer is to learn to code, and learning to code can truly change your life.